rykios/skin.osmc/README.md

 ## This skin is shipped with official releases of OSMC (https://osmc.tv/download/).

-Install from GitHub on other platforms - check for the newest release here: https://github.com/osmc/skin.osmc/releases
+Follow these instructions to install the OSMC Skin on other platforms: https://osmcsk.in/

 Original skin: Andy Morton (https://github.com/BobCratchett)